lagunasmel/C-Shell/README.md

 ## Program Functionality

-The general syntax of a command line is the following:
+The general syntax of a command is the following:

     command [arg1 arg2 ...] [< input_file] [> output_file] [&]